-To find out what you can and can't put in your green bin / sacks please download Your Guide to the Kerbside Household Waste and Recycling Collection Service.
+To check what you can and can't put in your green bin / sacks, please download the 123+ information booklet.

-Garden and food waste collected from households in the district are taken to an In-vessel Composter (IVC) treatment site at Ufton, near Southam.
+Garden waste collected from households in the district is taken to an In-Vessel Composter (IVC) treatment site at Ufton, near Southam.

 You may wish to consider composting at home.
 Discounted compost bins are available from Warwickshire County Council.